pastacheesecake/Machine-Learning-Magic/README.md

 N | Common name | book, duck, demon
 VERB | Verb | hunt, kill, talk
 PRON | Pronoun | he, she, it, they (reeee)
+DET | Determinant | The, a, some

+The classic NLTK tagging convention is a tuple as follows ('Word','tag')

+As you can probably tell, there are some combinations that make readable sentences, and some that don't; simple English sentence structures would be:

+DET | N | VERB  *The dog walks*
+N | VERB | ADJ *Dante is cool*

+As you can also probably tell, there's infinite combinations that either add or substract a plethora of elements that are optional in a sentence, such as adverbs or determinants.
+[More info](https://en.wikipedia.org/wiki/Phrase_structure_rules).

 ```python